soumendra/spark_machine_learning_tutorial/Final_Assignment.md

       to generate the submission
-4. Note: For every group, the individual team members need to sign up for their individual accounts in Kaggle, and then compete together as a team (one of you will need to create a team and add everyone else to it.
+4. Note: For every group, the individual team members need to sign up for their individual accounts in Kaggle, and then compete together as a team (one of you will need to create a team and add everyone else to it
+5. Deadline: 21st November, 2016.